Corporal punishment in schools: Israel

-educational institution in conformity with human dignity and, in that regard, he has the right not to be subjected to corporal or degrading disciplinary measures."
+educational institution in conformity with human dignity and, in that regard, she or he has the right not to be subjected to corporal or degrading disciplinary measures."

 Italy

-Corporal punishment in Italian schools was banned in 1928.
+Corporal punishment in Italian schools has a long history but was officially banned in 1928.
+Despite the official ban, instances of corporal punishment have occasionally been reported in Italian schools, albeit infrequently and usually in rural or underfunded areas.
+Such cases are typically met with strong public condemnation and legal repercussions for the perpetrators.

 Japan

-Although banned in 1947, corporal punishment is still commonly found in schools in the 2010s and particularly widespread in school sports clubs.
+Although banned in 1947, corporal punishment was still commonly found in schools in the 2010s and particularly widespread in school sports clubs.
 In late 1987, about 60% of junior high school teachers felt it was necessary, with 7% believing it was necessary in all conditions, 59% believing it should be applied sometimes and 32% disapproving of it in all circumstances; while at elementary (primary) schools, 2% supported it unconditionally, 47% felt it was necessary and 49% disapproved.
-As recently as December 2012, a high school student died by suicide after having been constantly beaten by his basketball coach.
+As recently as December 2012, a high school student died by suicide after being physically punished by his coach.
 An education ministry survey found that more than 10,000 students received illegal corporal punishment from more than 5,000 teachers across Japan in 2012 fiscal year alone.
+Corporal punishment has been banned in all settings in Japan since April 2020.